vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/7_APPENDICES/13A_TEXTS_QUOTED_BY_JAYARATHA.md

 VII/3403
 APPENDIX-13(A)
 3. There are two works referred to in the Darbar Library, Nepal.
 One is the Kalikakulakramasadbhava (I/76) and the other is the Kālikākulapañcakramarcana by Vimalaprabodha whose two MSS are listed, one incomplete (I/169) and the other complete (3/314).
 We are told A. Sanderson (Oxford) is working on these texts.
 The Kalikakrama, also known as Devikakrama in other sources (see our K.T., p.
 235-36), is perhaps an abridged version of either of these two texts.
-4. In the Curator's Office Library we find a MS entitled Käpälikatantra numbered as 7475 and listed under Säktatantra.
+4. In the Curator's Office Library we find a MS entitled Kāpālikatantra numbered as 7475 and listed under Sāktatantra.
 309
 310
 INTRODUCTION TO THE TANTRĀLOKA